Sleepy People: Interim

 From 2003 onward, Paul and Rachel Hope concentrated mainly on running The Sky Apple Cafe, their vegetarian restaurant in Newcastle.
 Both Hopes became chefs and managers, with Tiny Wood also involved.
 The various core band members retained their friendships (although the stress of running the restaurant would eventually end the Hopes' marriage).
 Tiny Wood would continue, on and off, with Siren and would rejoin a reformed Ultrasound in 2010.

 Paul Hope returned to musical work in 2009, forming an intermittent new trio called The River Valley Giants (with Julie Carpenter and Beresford Francis Delany) containing elements of post-punk, progressive rock and film soundtrack music.
 They released an EP called Three Irrational Songs and, among other projects, reworked the Sleepy People song "Halfway World".
 The band sometimes featured contributions from other members of the Sleepy People family, with Tiny singing lead vocals on one of the EP songs and the Hopes' daughter Dorothy Pippin Hope singing backup on others.

 Reunion (2017-present)

 In 2017, after a fourteen-year break, Sleepy People reformed under their original name.
 The band now featured the 'Salient' lineup - Paul & Rachel Hope, Tiny Wood, Bill Bailey, Graeme Swaddle - plus new keyboard player/guitarist Mark Wallis.
 The news emerged via various postings on Facebook and the uploading of new rehearsal videos on YouTube.

 The band's return to live work began with a gig in Preston on 11 November 2017.
 Despite Bailey's departure from the band in 2018, more gigs followed that year, with Wallis moving to bass guitar and Rachel Hope now covering all keyboard parts.
-A new Sleepy People track, "As a Matter of Fact", appeared on the double album The Whole World Window II (a charity album raising funds for Tim Smith in August 2018.
+A new Sleepy People track, "As a Matter of Fact" (a reworking of a River Valley Giants song), appeared on the double album The Whole World Window II (a charity album raising funds for Tim Smith in August 2018).